InBetweenNames/gentooLTO/README.md

 * Updating `sys-config/ltoize` to the latest version
 * Re-emerging `sys-apps/portage` (`emerge -1 sys-apps/portage`) to ensure the patch is applied

-Please report any issues with the new configuration in issue #49.
+Please report any issues with the new configuration in [issue #49](https://github.com/InBetweenNames/gentooLTO/issues/49).

+The portage patch applies only to `sys-apps/portage`, not `sys-apps/portage-mgorny`.
+If you are using `sys-apps/portage-mgorny`, ensure you are on `sys-apps/portage-mgorny-9999`, as the patch was accepted upstream there.

 ## Caveats